Setting up a Mac OS X computer at Reed

 Accessing Reed Network Servers and Printers

-You can access Reed servers like your personal AFS Home server, the Courses server and the Faculty server by downloading the Native Client, SFTP, or via files.reed.edu.
+You can access Reed servers like your personal AFS Home server, the Courses server and the Faculty server via files.reed.edu or SFTP.
 Go to our AFS page to learn more about Reed servers and how to access them, on or off campus.